zeljkoobrenovic/grounded-architecture/_posts/2022-07-03-culture-map.md

 * **Rule 3: Find the Positive in Other Approaches.** People tend to see the negative when looking at how other cultures work.
 But if you understand how people from varied backgrounds behave, you can turn differences into the most significant assets.
 * **Rule 4: Adjust and Readjust, Your Position.** It’s not enough to shift to a new position on a single scale; you’ll need to widen your comfort zone to move more fluidly back and forth along all eight.

+For the broader argument of the book, this is one of the clearest examples of why architecture is a human discipline as much as a technical one.
+Better systems and better frameworks help, but architects still need cultural fluency if they want shared understanding, durable trust, and effective collaboration across a diverse organization.

 ## Questions to Consider
+Use the following questions to reflect on the cultural dynamics you need to understand in order to work effectively across teams and regions.

 * *How would you describe your communication style based on Erin Meyer's model?
 Are you more low-context or high-context?*
 * *How do you prefer to give and receive feedback?
 Do you prefer a more direct or indirect approach?*